Atif-24/Office-Building-Electrical-Design/README.md

 6. **Hands-on Learning with Dialux Evo**: The project provided valuable hands-on experience with Dialux Evo, enabling me to simulate lighting scenarios and analyze the performance of different lighting setups.

 7. **Electrical Setup Integration**: After finalizing the lighting design in Dialux Evo, the project extended to AutoCAD, where I learned to integrate the lighting plan with the electrical setup.
 This included adding wiring, switches, sockets, and distribution panels.

+## Course Influence

+During the course of this project, I received valuable guidance and insights from the online course "Ultimate Electrical Design Course from Zero to Hero" by Ahmed Mahdy from Khadija Academy, available on Udemy.
+This comprehensive course covered essential aspects of electrical design, AutoCAD techniques, and effective utilization of Dialux Evo for lighting simulations.
+The knowledge gained from the course significantly contributed to shaping the approach and outcomes of the "Office Building Electrical Design" project.

 ## Project Showcase